yasaswipaladugu/serverless-order-management/README.md

 # serverless-order-management
-AWS Serverless Order Management System built with API Gateway, Lambda, DynamoDB, IAM, CloudWatch, and Terraform.
+AWS Serverless Order Management System that was built with API Gateway, Lambda, DynamoDB, IAM, CloudWatch, and Terraform.